Teaching Church

 Bass Guitar: Michael Selfridge

-Audio/Visual: Jonathan Casper, Katie Todd, Jay Edwards, David Kruse, and Rick Shima
+Audio/Visual: Jonathan Casper, Jay Edwards, Hector Cerda, David Kruse, and Rick Shima

 Thanks for joining us today!